yanivkrol/configuration-service/README.md

 - `XConfigurationFrotnend` - incharge of displaying the data and manipulation of it by the user.
 - `XConfigurationMiddleware` - handles data manipulation between the database and the frontend, can be regarded as the 'Backend logic'.
 - `XConfigurationRepository` - handles the database operations.
+ # TODO add to confiugrations.py and all other _ variables